For the Sriracha Baked Tofu

 - big handful of greens per serving

-- 1/2 cup cooked brown rice per serving
+- 1/2 cup cooked white or brown rice per serving

 - 1/2 cup cooked edamame per serving